• Skip to primary navigation

 • Preheat oven to 350°F and line a 10×15 baking sheet with parchment paper.
 Set aside.

-• In the large bowl of a stand mixer using the whisk attachment, beat egg yolks for 1 minute.
+• In the large bowl of a stand mixer (aff link) using the whisk attachment, beat egg yolks for 1 minute.
 Add brown sugar and molasses and mix on medium speed until completely combined.
 Set aside.

 • In a separate medium bowl, whisk together cake flour, baking powder, ginger, cinnamon, cloves and salt.